-Advocacy – The HNBA advocates on Capitol Hill for issues that have an impact on Latino legal professionals and the U.S. Latino community.
+Advocacy – The HNBA advocates on Capitol Hill for issues that have an impact on Latinx legal professionals and the U.S. Latinx community.

-Networking – The HNBA network includes 19 regions and over 40 Affiliate bar organizations across the United States and its territories, and abroad, offering a diverse and culturally rich professional network, as well as mentoring and career opportunities.
+Networking – The HNBA network includes 19 regions and over 50 Affiliate bar and Associate organizations across the United States and its territories, and abroad, offering a diverse and culturally rich professional network, as well as mentoring and career opportunities.

-Professional & Business Development – The HNBA provides professional and leadership training and development, Continuing Legal Education (CLE) courses, career placement and/or advancement, community involvement, national conventions and local events, and participation in substantive legal sections and committees.
+Professional & Business Development – The HNBA provides professional and leadership training and development, Continuing Legal Education (CLE) courses, career placement and/or advancement, community involvement, national conventions and local events, and participation in substantive Divisions, Sections, Committees and Task Forces.

-Discounts – The HNBA provides partnership discounts with national vendors (ex. hotel and mail and shipping services).
+Discounts – The HNBA provides partnership discounts with national vendors.
+Visit our Members page.

 Publications – The HNBA offers members various publication resources to keep members up-to-date on legislation affecting the Latinx community, the latest legal and community issues, member accomplishments and accolades, regional activities, upcoming events, HNBA programs, and career opportunities.
 HNBA publications include: Noticias Magazine, E-Noticias Newsletter, HNBA E-Blasts, HNBA Annual Convention Journal and HNBA Corporate Counsel Journal.
 We also encourage our members to submit legal materials for publication in the HNBA Journal of Law and Policy.